Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 ROLE.loadout = {}
 ```

+### Credits

 Now that you have a shop set up for you role, what about the credits to actually buy things?
 Well, if your role is `ROLE_TEAM_TRAITOR` or `ROLE_TEAM_DETECTIVE` then they will automatically have 1 starting credit.
 If they belong to another team or you want to change your role to have a different amount of starting credits than the default, you can use the `ROLE.startingcredits` property:

 ```lua
 ROLE.startingcredits = nil
 ```

-Whatever number you assign to this property will automatically be set as the default for the `ttt_%NAMERAW%_credits_starting` convar that is created.
+Whatever number you assign to this property will automatically be set as the default for the `ttt_%NAMERAW%_credits_starting` convar.
+This convar is automatically created for all roles that have credits.
 For the Summoner, let's have them start with 2 credits so they can use a couple different shop items in the same round:

 ```lua
 ROLE.startingcredits = 2